RookeriesDevelopment/rook-flutter-sdks-docs/rook-apple-health/README.md

 ### Keeping track of the last time a summary was retrieved

-We store in preferences the last date data was retrieved from (even if that attempt resulted in no data being found).
+We store in preferences the last date data was retrieved

 Call `getLastExtractionDate(AHRookDataType rookDataType)` providing a `AHRookDataType`, e.g. if you want to retrieve the last date a `SleepSummary` was retrieved use `AHRookDataType.SLEEP_SUMMARY`.